Louis Preston Garrison: Education

 Garrison received his B.A. in Economics at Indiana University and his Ph.D. in Economics at Stanford University.
 During his doctoral training, Garrison was mentored by Victor Fuchs, who is considered "the dean of health economists."

 Career

-Garrison served as the president of the International Society for Pharmacoeconomics and Outcomes Research (2016-2017) and is Professor Emeritus at the University of Washington School of Pharmacy.
-Garrison’s career began with 13 years in non-profit health policy research at the Battelle Memorial Institute Human Affairs Research Centers (Seattle), and at the Project HOPE Center for Health Affairs (Virginia), where he was the Director from 1989-1992.
+Garrison served as the president of the International Society for Pharmacoeconomics and Outcomes Research (2016–2017) and is Professor Emeritus at the University of Washington School of Pharmacy.
+Garrison's career began with 13 years in non-profit health policy research at the Battelle Memorial Institute Human Affairs Research Centers (Seattle), and at the Project HOPE Center for Health Affairs (Virginia), where he was the Director from 1989 to 1992.
 Following this, he worked as an economist in the pharmaceutical industry for 12 years.
-From 2002-2004, he was Vice President and Head of Health Economics & Strategic Pricing in Hoffmann-La Roche Pharmaceuticals, and was based in Basel, Switzerland.
+From 2002 to 2004, he was vice president and Head of Health Economics & Strategic Pricing in Hoffmann-La Roche Pharmaceuticals, and was based in Basel, Switzerland.
 He then joined the faculty at the University of Washington School of Pharmacy in 2004 until his retirement in 2017.